SamuelRiversMoore/rtl-panel/README.md

-# Kirby – RTL textarea fields in the panel
+# RTL fields in kirby panel

-This plugin fixes the RTL (right-to-left) languages direction issue in the panel textarea fields.
+This plugin fixes the RTL (right-to-left) languages direction issue on textarea fields of the Kirby 3 panel.

 <br/>